-Indefinite: Colorado & Wyoming, Old Form, No Data to 27%; Iowa, Old Form, No Data to 78%; Kansas, 33% to Old Form, No Data: Minnesota, North and South Dakota, 40% to No Data or, rather, Insufficient Data; Washington, Old Form, No Data to 67%.
+Indefinite: Colorado & Wyoming, Old Form, No Data to 27%; Iowa, Old Form, No Data to 78%; Kansas, 33% to Old Form, No Data; Minnesota, North and South Dakota, 40% to No Data or, rather, Insufficient Data; Washington, Old Form, No Data to 67%.
 Departments, 5.

 In this particular form of Camp activity there has been a general gain on the surface of the returns.
 But when one comes to consider that some of the largest Departments in our beloved Order made a lower record this year than they did last year it makes one doubt if our record this year is really any better than it was last year in spite of the fine showing of many of our Departments.
-Last year there were nine Departments for this year.
-The total per cent gains over last year are 202 and the total losses over last year are 114 which gives a net gain of 88 or an average of between 3% and 4% per Department.
+Last year there were nine Departments over 70% and this year there are eleven.
+That shows an improvement for this year.
+The total per cent gains over last year are 202 and the total losses over last year are 114 which gives a net gain of SS or an average of between 3% and 4% per Department.
 But five Departments have not their records in such shape that a definite comparison of the records of the two years can be made.
 On the whole, though, I think we can say that our record for this year is a distinct improvement over last year's record.